 - Proposals can be submitted once classes begin

-- Proposals will be reviewed by a committee before funding is awarded (the review committee will be determined by the Assistant Dean for Diversity, Inclusion, and Belonging in consultation with the Associate Dean for Academic Affairs and the Executive Dean)
+- Proposals will be reviewed by a committee before funding is awarded (the review committee will be determined by the Assistant Dean for Diversity, Inclusion, and Belonging in consultation with the Executive Dean)

 - Grant amounts will be awarded based on multiple variables: the request, mission alignment, scope of reach, impact of the proposal, and other requests being considered for that round of funding